Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 Infrastructure That Supports Your Legal Workflows

-Your firm runs e-discovery and the legal hold process.
-We make sure the underlying IT cooperates: retention configured at the platform level so files aren't auto-deleted, exports that come out cleanly when you need to produce, and clear documentation on where data lives.
-The deeper end-to-end legal workflow side is an area we are actively building further into.
+Your firm runs e-discovery and legal-hold processes.
+Our role is to make sure the underlying IT does not get in the way: stable access, sensible retention settings, clean exports where the platform supports them, and better visibility into where data lives.
+The deeper end-to-end legal workflow side is an area we are still building further into.

 Attorneys Working From Anywhere

 Court, home, airport, client site.
 Your people need secure access to case files from any device without a helpdesk call every time the VPN hiccups.
-We set up managed remote access with device posture checks and lost-device lockdown, not a VPN config someone emailed around in 2019.
+We help firms modernize remote access, device management, and account security so off-site work is less fragile and less stressful.

 Uptime When It Matters Most